 You are encouraged to look through this examination before you start work on the course and keep notes as you go along.
-You will have only 1 try at this exam.
+You will have only 1 try at this exam but no time restriction to complete.

-Length: 1.5 hours
+Length: About 1.5 hours.
+There will not be a time restriction for completion.